JuliaLang/Juleps/Find.md

 ## Abstract

-The current `find` and `search` families of functions are not very consistent as regards naming and supported features.
+The current `find` and `search` families of functions are not very consistent with regard to naming and supported features.
 This proposal aims to make the API more systematic.
 It is based on ideas discussed in particular in [issue #10593](https://github.com/JuliaLang/julia/issues/10593) and [issue #5664](https://github.com/JuliaLang/julia/issues/5664).